QBI-Software/NEURON-tutorial/lessons/complex.md

 1. **Graph -> voltage axis** to show the *somatic membrane potential vs time*
   1. The default voltage axis measures the voltage at the soma (0.5) which is fine
-  1. If we wanted to change this, right click on the graph (or click on the square)
+  1. If we wanted to change this:
-  1. Select **Plot what?**
+    - right click on the graph (or click on the square)
-  1. Find `soma` in the first panel and double-click
+    - Select **Plot what?**
-  1. Find `v(0.5)` in the second panel and double-click
+    - Find `soma` in the first panel and double-click
-  1. Click **Accept**
+    - Find `v(0.5)` in the second panel and double-click
-1. Multiple traces can be added in the same window for comparison
+    - Click **Accept**
-  1. From the right-click menu, under **Plot what?**
+    - Multiple traces can be added in the same window for comparison
-  1. From this menu, then select **Color/Brush** and pick a color to differentiate
+  1. From the right-click menu, then select **Color/Brush** and pick a color to differentiate the traces

   > If you select **Keep lines**, you can run successive traces on top of each other (useful for IV)